jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Ok, I know I've thrown a lot at you.
 I want to help focus your thinking on where to start.

-For us, the very first step was removing the phone number from our marketing website.
-We replaced it with more prominent links to our documentation and support resources.
-This attacked our first bottleneck, which was phone time.

-In the short term, it led to more emails, as our customers put in words what issues they were running into.

-Then we let the Heavy Weight approach do it's thing.

-We combed our email archive for common friction spots, and started building strong resources to address them.
-This, for example, led to our on-boarding video series, which has had a HUGE increase in the percentage of new users that complete those early workflows.
+For us, it started with mining our support emails to find where our new users were having the most trouble.

+Once we had some friction points, we updated our documentation and in-app help to attack those bottlenecks.
+That has made our customer's lives, and our support teams lives, much better.
+We've been pretty much off to the races ever since.

-You can get started on this right now.
-Start by looking at your initial workflows - the actions and features that prove the value of your product and get prospective customers reaching for their wallets.
+So get started on right now.
+I'd recommend looking at your initial workflows - the actions and features that prove the value of your product and get prospective customers reaching for their wallets.

-Mine your support emails to find issues lots of new customers have to slog through.
-Start making their life, and your support team's lives, better.

 OK, now I want to close out by saying something that I don't think gets said enough.